Author Topic: 2023 Baseball Season (Read 347 times)

 Re: 2023 Baseball Season

-« Reply #17 on: Today at 05:35:20 am »
+« Reply #17 on: March 23, 2023, 05:35:20 am »

 Northeastern has probably been the most consistently good baseball program from the North in the CAA along with Hofstra and they have won the last two tournaments between them.
 UNCW has been the best in the conference since East Carolina left many, many years ago.
 Campbell comes to the CAA next year and has been really good for quite some time.
 They will probably be one of the best programs in the CAA when they get here.
 Trips to the Carolinas with Elon, Campbell, UNCW and Charleston will be tough.
 William and Mary has been good as well.
 The good thing is that there will be chances to get good wins in conference play.